joeweiss/birdnetlib-listener/README.md

 ## Recording audio

-The docker container itself does not record audio to the `audio_inbox` directory.
-See below for basic examples for recording 30-second properly-dated WAV files to audio_inbox.
+The docker container itself does not record audio to the `audio/inbox` directory.
+See below for basic examples for recording 30-second properly-dated WAV files to audio/inbox.

 ### Raspberry Pi 4

 Prerequisites: arecord

-To record an audio stream to "audio_inbox", run the following.
+To record an audio stream to "audio/inbox", run the following.
 `python script_examples/audio_recording_rpi.py`

 ### MacOS (M1 or Intel)

 Prerequisites: sox, pysox

-To record an audio stream to "audio_inbox", run the following.
+To record an audio stream to "audio/inbox", run the following.
 `python script_examples/audio_recording_macos.py`

 ## Putting it all together